 But do you really want her back?
 Are you sure?

 I’ve seen several men who became wildly successful after getting dumped go on to take back the women who dumped them.
-They successfully did what every “ex-girlfriend recovery” website wants to sell you on.
+They successfully did what every “ex-girlfriend recovery” website wants to sell you.
 They grew as men and re-attracted their ex-girlfriends.

 However, many of these relationships end rather quickly.
 Do you know why?

 Think about it.
 Imagine taking a year to work on yourself, only to go back to a woman that decided you weren’t good enough before.
 This woman probably hasn’t changed at all, but you have.
 So why would you want to go back to something that you had before?

 The world is full of single women that are a better fit for you than your ex is, and these women have none of the baggage that your ex carries.

 It’s my job to get you wherever it is you want to go after a breakup, not to tell you what to do.
 But speaking from experience, re-heating old leftovers is never as good as it was the first time.

 I know this is hard to understand, especially if you’re still reeling from a breakup.
 But trust me.
 Give it time, and some experiences with other women and you’ll begin to see what I mean.

 Once you shed the fantasy of your ex and put in the work, you’ll realize that you deserve better.
 If she wants to make her way back into your life, she should earn her way back in.

 So grow and change.
 Do it for yourself and not for her, and one day when she comes calling, you’ll be able to stand tall and smile.